-b.
-Budget Development and Allocation Strategy.
+(1) Budget Development and Allocation Strategy.
 The following data attributes and process should be used for this RI program.
+Programmatic AMSCO: 053836, CCS: 280

 (2) Funding need is developed based on an average of annual operating expenses for the Field Research Facility including operation and maintenance of coastal ocean data systems, support vessels, field equipment and facilities to support work unit research on coastal ocean waves and shoreline impacts.
 The Annual RI budget request is generally insufficient to meet the operation and maintenance requirements of the Field Research Facility and is supplemented by reimbursable work performed for USACE Districts, Divisions and other Federal agencies.
 Work package data is entered and maintained in CW-IFD by the ERDC Programs Office.